 Disclosure of Personal Information

-QSA will not disclose your personal information except where you have provided your consent, where you would reasonably expect us to do so, or where we are required or authorized to disclose your personal information by law.
+QSA will not disclose your personal information except where you have provided your consent, where you would reasonably expect us to do so for the delivery of our services to you, or where we are required or authorized to disclose your personal information by law.
 Examples of when we may disclose your personal information include when:

-When your personal information is no longer needed for the purpose for which it was obtained, we will take all reasonable steps to destroy it or to permanently de-identify it.
-However, some personal information is required to be kept by law and will be stored in our files in a secure office and kept by us for a minimum of 7 years.
+When your personal information is no longer needed for the purpose for which it was collected, we will take all reasonable steps to destroy it or to permanently de-identify it.
+However, some personal information is required to be kept by law and will be stored in our files in a secure facility and kept by us for the mandatory retention period.

 Access to your Personal Information